viklund/courses/rnaseq/labs/kallisto.md

 		so <- sleuth_prep(s2c, ~timepoint, target_mapping = t2g)

 Next we fit the linear model and test for one of the model coefficients.
-In this case only "timepoint" is possible (with >1 experimental factors, one can choose which one to test for)
+In this case we test the 24h time point versus the control.

 		so <- sleuth_fit(so)
 		so <- sleuth_wt(so, which_beta="timepointt24h")